38 St. Martin's Lane,

 Opened on 24th December 1904 as the London Coliseum Theatre of Varieties with a variety programme featuring the ‘The American Sisters Meredith’ singing an Indian love-song “Oowana”, ‘Madge Lessing’ singing “Goodby Little Girl, Goodbye” supported by troops of Highland soldiers and a band of pipers & drummers, ‘Eugene Stratton’ (the Chocolate Coloured Coon) singing “Lily of Laguna” against a spectacular backdrop depicting the Rio Grande and backed up by a spectacular chorus, with a finale depicting ‘The Derby’ sketch in which real horses and jockeys raced against the revolving stage to spectacular effect.
 It was built for Sir Oswald Stoll and designed by famed theatre architect Frank Matcham.
 It was the largest and most luxurious ‘family’ variety theatre in London.
 Seating was in three tiers. orchestra stalls, dress circle, grand tier and balcony.
 It was the only theatre in Europe that provided lifts (elevators) taking patrons to the upper parts of the theatre.
 The proscenium is 50ft wide and the stage 41ft deep.
 The Coliseum Theatre was the first theatre in England to have a triple revolve installed on its stage which could revolve at a speed of over 20 miles per hour!.
 There were refreshment and tea rooms on all levels.
 Films were included in part of the variety programme from 1905 when it was equipped with the American Bioscope.
 In 1905 a Revue starring a 20 years old Billie Burke was staged that had a cast of 300.
 The theatre closed in June 1906, and didn’t reopen until 16th December 1907.

-The theatre was then purchased by the English National Opera company, who produce opera, sung in English, at re-opened 21st August 1968 with “Don Giovanni”.
-In 2004, work was completed on a total restoration of the theatre.

-Current page | Opened on 24th December 1904 as the London Coliseum Theatre of Varieties with a variety programme featuring the ‘The American Sisters Meredith’ singing an Indian love-song “Oowana”, ‘Madge Lessing’ singing “Goodby Little Girl, Goodbye” supported by troops of Highland soldiers and a band of pipers & drummers, ‘Eugene Stratton’ (the Chocolate Coloured Coon) singing “Lily of Laguna” against a spectacular backdrop depicting the Rio Grande and backed up by a spectacular chorus, with a finale depicting ‘The Derby’ sketch in which real horses and jockeys raced against the revolving stage to spectacular effect.
-It was built for Sir Oswald Stoll and designed by famed theatre architect Frank Matcham.
-It was the largest and most luxurious ‘family’ variety theatre in London.
-Seating was in three tiers. orchestra stalls, dress circle, grand tier and balcony.
-It was the only theatre in Europe that provided lifts (elevators) taking patrons to the upper parts of the theatre.
-The proscenium is 50ft wide and the stage 41ft deep.
-The Coliseum Theatre was the first theatre in England to have a triple revolve installed on its stage which could revolve at a speed of over 20 miles per hour!.
-There were refreshment and tea rooms on all levels.
-Films were included in part of the variety programme from 1905 when it was equipped with the American Bioscope.
-In 1905 a Revue starring a 20 years old Billie Burke was staged that had a cast of 300.
-The theatre closed in June 1906, and didn’t reopen until 16th December 1907.

-The theatre was then purchased by the English National Opera company, who produce opera, sung in English, at re-opened 21st August 1968 with “Don Giovanni”.
+The theatre was then purchased by the English National Opera company, who produce opera, sung in English, and re-opened 21st August 1968 with “Don Giovanni”.
 In 2004, work was completed on a total restoration of the theatre.